Skip to main content

 I love reading and being reminded that I am allowed, even encouraged, to talk about when I am unhappy or overwhelmed as a parent.
 In fact, it feels that many times, once I have formulated and spoken the words of frustration or sadness with a situation, the bite is diminished.
 The soothing impact is even magnified when I have a partner in disillusionment.

-This is why I crave the company of fellow parents of young children.
-Who can relate more than someone who dealt with the same sleep deprivation, potty training, discipline or picky eater-challenge just days or weeks before you?
+This is why I crave the company of fellow parents of children similar in ages to mine.
+If your kids are young, who can relate more than someone who dealt with the same sleep deprivation, potty training, discipline or picky eater-challenge just days or weeks before you?
 And yet, there is a reasonable limit to the amount of wallowing allowed.
 This limit comes for me when I lose sight of those “pinnacle moments” of parenting.

 In the early days, the first smile could off-set a week’s worth of sleep deprivation.
-Now, my son’s determination to make his own lunch all by himself helps me down from the ledge that is potty-training.
+Later, my son’s determination to make his own lunch all by himself helps me down from the ledge that is potty-training.
+Now, seeing the moments of “adulting” and maturity in my young adult children is so rewarding.
 Whenever I feel myself veer towards wallowing and self-indulgence, I try to snap out of it by thinking of one of those pinnacle moments or even the kids-grow-up-so-fast, big picture mantra.

 Yes, many of us still revel in the old wedding pictures and get a little sappy at the thought of the early days of our relationships.
 And yes, the birth of our first child was for many an amazing, transformative day that added new depth and meaning to the commitments we had made to our marriages.